 Team Marketing | 18.10.20

-Adequate fibre intake is the next consideration in feeding horses during the winter season.
-It is recommended that horses receive a minimum of 1.5% of their body weight in hay (fibre) per day.
+Adequate fiber intake is the next consideration in feeding horses during the winter season.
+It is recommended that horses receive a minimum of 1.5% of their body weight in hay (fiber) per day.
 For a 500kg horse, this equates to 7.5 kg of hay per day.
 Horses can consume up to 3% of the body weight per day in hay (15 kg for a 500kg horse) if the hay is of good quality.
-The fibre obtained from hay is necessary to keep the digestive system of the horse functioning properly.
-Without this hay fibre, horses will seek out other sources of fibre including bedding and wood fences or trees to satisfy their needs.
-Adequate fibre from hay is even more critical during the winter months since it is the feed ingredient that keeps horses warm during cold weather.
+The fiber obtained from hay is necessary to keep the digestive system of the horse functioning properly.
+Without this hay fiber, horses will seek out other sources of fiber including bedding and wood fences or trees to satisfy their needs.
+Adequate fiber from hay is even more critical during the winter months since it is the feed ingredient that keeps horses warm during cold weather.
 Digestion and fermentation of hay produces heat that helps the horse maintain its body temperature during winter.

 Unlike hay, consumption of grain does not produce large amounts of body heat during digestion.
 One problem that may arise with horses during the winter months is chronic weight loss.
 This can occur either by not feeding enough hay or by feeding poor quality hay to the horse.
 In both cases the horse will have trouble getting enough calories to maintain body weight.
 In the case of not feeding enough hay, the simple remedy is to provide all the hay the horse will consume during the day.
 If the horse is being fed all the hay it will consume and weight loss is still an issue, better quality hay must be fed.